Forfar Farmington F.C.: Forfar Farmington Ladies

 Forfar Farmington ladies has since been reformed and play in League 2 football, with some of its old Premier side players returning to the club to help the ladies side progress; most notably Erin Cattanach and Cheryl Kilcoyne, both of whom have played in the highest level of women’s football in Scotland.

-Forfar Farmington became 2022/23 “Scottish Women’s football league cup champions” with a new, strong squad, filled with familiar and new dedicated talent.
+Forfar Farmington became 2022/23 “Scottish Women’s football league cup champions” with a new squad, filled with familiar and up and coming talent.
 This win saw them secure a League 1 Play-off spot, in the hopes of being promoted next season.